SteveBarnett/human-centred/air.md

 - Notice that some technology (and social structures, laws, customs, conventions) foster bad behaviour.
 - Reject the terms, refuse to play the rigged game, say no. "I would prefer not to" like [Bartleby, the Scrivener](https://en.wikipedia.org/wiki/Bartleby,_the_Scrivener).

-### Use AI (very carefully)
+### Use AI very carefully

-Check everything it produces for accuracy and consistency
+- Check everything it produces for accuracy and consistency
+- Declare your use of AI, with details

 ### Use AI less